manajit-das/random-to-canonical-smiles-transformer/README.md

   --batch_size 64

-Important notes:

-Request the same number of GPUs in your Slurm script:
+⚠️ Make sure your Slurm script requests the same number of GPUs:

 #SBATCH --gres=gpu:4

-A sample Slurm script (run.sh) is provided.
+A sample Slurm launcher (run.sh) is provided.

-Training uses NCCL backend, DistributedSampler, and synchronized gradient updates.

-Model checkpoints are saved to:
+📦 Trained model checkpoints are saved to:

 checkpoints/

-Step 4: Evaluation
+4️⃣ Evaluation

-Evaluate the trained model on the test set using:
+Evaluate the trained model on the test set:

 python test.py

-This script:
+The evaluation script:

-Randomly samples 1000 molecules from the test set
+🔹 Randomly samples 1000 molecules from the test set

-Performs greedy decoding
+🔹 Performs greedy decoding

+🔹 Reports:

+Exact match accuracy

-Reports exact match accuracy and SMILES validity
+SMILES validity